hackle/blog-rust/raw/class-and-functions-dont-mix.md

 ## Function

-That above is essential OO, it is great but not sexy enough.
+That above is essential OO, it works well, but not very sexy.
 So we will throw in a function.

 ```
 class Person